pankonen/CIRC/pi/hamclock/README.md

  - Insert the SD card into the Raspberry Pi and plug into a power source.
 The initial bootup takes a little longer so be patient.
 You'll notice the green power light will flash a bit.
 When it settles down you should be good to go.
 Please note, the SD card only goes one way so don't force it or you can break things.

  - Now its time to open your telnet client

+   - You'll need the ability to telnet / ssh into the raspberry pi for this installation.
+This allows you to interact with the Raspberry PI from your workstation:
+   - If you have a Mac you have a telnet client built in.
+(Go > Applications > Utilities > Terminal)
+   - If you have a PC then you'll need to download something like [Putty](https://www.putty.org/)

  - Connect via SSH:
     - Use the hostname (hamclock.local) or the assigned IP address.
     - Example:
        ```
        ssh username@hamclock.local

 ## Update the System
 - Run the following commands: